UK unveils plan for smaller, more high-tech armed forces | ExBulletin

 Defense Secretary Ben Wallace said the British military would grow from 76,500 to 72,500 by 2025.
 He said the military had not reached its established strength of 82,500 for several years.

-Wallace said the military would no longer be overburdened and under-equipped and that new investments in equipment, infrastructure and technology marked a shift from mass mobilization into the information age, speed, readiness. and relevance to face the threats of the future.
+Wallace said the military would no longer be overburdened and under-equipped and that new investments in equipment, infrastructure and technology marked a shift from mass mobilization to speed, readiness and relevance to the information age to face the threats of the future.

-Wallace said the armed forces would no longer be seen as a force of last resort, but would become more present and active around the world.
+Wallace said the armed forces would no longer be seen as a force of last resort, but would become more present and active in the world.

 Britain is NATO’s second biggest military spender, after the United States.
 In November, the government announced a 16.5 billion pound ($ 23 billion) increase in defense spending over the next four years, focusing on future space and cyber battlegrounds instead. than on traditional resources such as army troops.